MortenSlingsby/bytewax-agg/README.md

 # Bytewax state recovery issue.

 To reproduce follow these steps.
+If using nix, start by running `nix develop`, otherwise make sure you got the required packages available and just ignore the .nix files.
 Packages used:
 - bytewax
 - Kafka-python